Create Office UI Fabric prototypes with Justinmind

 Drag the grid to the canvas and customize it with contact avatars and their information.
 Place it within a dynamic panel and add additional panels for each new contact.
 Then, add ‘On Click’ + ‘Set Active Panel’ events, choosing the relevant panel each time, so that the relevant contact is displayed when the user clicks on their avatar.

-If you’d like to customize your list with options such as editing, favoriting or sharing contact information, read this tutorial.
+Go ahead and check out our tutorial f you’d like to customize your list with options such as editing, favoriting or sharing contact information.